subvisual/subvisual.com/src/posts/2016-05-18-announcing-br-mirror-conf/index.md

 ---
+highlight: false
-path: /83-announcing-br-mirror-conf/
+path: 83-announcing-br-mirror-conf
-title: "Announcing Mirror Conf"
+title: Announcing Mirror Conf
+categories:
+  - inside-subvisual
 author: roberto-machado
 date: 2016-05-18
 cover: cover.jpg
+intro: About four years ago, when our company was still taking its first steps and hardly making any money, we invested 250€ to support a small ruby conference called RubyNorte.
+Since we only had 200€ in our bank account, we actually had to put the extra 50€ from our own pockets.
+As naive and premature as it was, it is a perfect example of how much we value community, and how it is at the core of our company's culture.
 tags:
   - community
-intro: "About four years ago, when our company was still taking its first steps and hardly making any money, we invested 250€ to support a small ruby conference called RubyNorte.
-Since we only had 200€ in our bank account, we actually had to put the extra 50€ from our own pockets.
-As naive and premature as it was, it is a perfect example of how much we value community, and how it is at the core of our company's culture."
 ---

 About four years ago, when our company was still taking its first steps and hardly making any money, we invested 250€ to support a small ruby conference called RubyNorte.
 Since we only had 200€ in our bank account, we actually had to put the extra 50€ from our own pockets.
 As naive and premature as it was, it is a perfect example of how much we value community, and how it is at the core of our company's culture.